FukutoTojido/beatmap-viewer-web/README.md

 - Change beatmap clockrate to match DT and HT (Audio might has some artifacts while playing)
 - Change beatmap visual to match HR and EZ
 - Switching between Argon slider style and Legacy slider style
-- Background dim, background blur, etc. You know it
+- Background dim, ~~background blur~~, etc. You know it
 - **Watch replay (experimental, unstable af)**
 - Import skins

 ## osu! mapping features
 - Snap scrolling to the current beatsnap divisor similar to the osu! beatmap editor
 - Change beatsnap divisor
-- Precise scrolling at 1/48 beatsnap divisor by hold `Shift` key while scrolling
+- 1ms scrolling by hold `Shift` key while scrolling
 - Select hitobject(s) and copy their timestamp to the clipboard by pressing `Ctrl + C` similar to the osu! beatmap editor

 ## Usage